 Damaris was born in Manhattan, NY, but grew up in a beautiful crafts village called Sugar Loaf, NY, located in the Catskills.
 She attended the College of St. Rose in Albany, NY, before landing her first full-time job at the University of Rochester Medical Center (URMC) as a Cytotechnologist in September 2003.
 There, Damaris worked as a Cytotech for nine years, screening for cancer and other infectious diseases.
 She witnessed a lot of the pain both physically and emotionally associated with the deadly disease.

 In 2008, Damaris’ cousin was diagnosed with ovarian cancer – and their lives changed forever.
 Her family embarked on the hardest journey of their lives as caregivers.
-They did their best to help care, support and love her, her daughter, and cat during such a difficult time.
+They did their best to help care, support and love her and her daughter during such a difficult time.

 By fall of 2009, Damaris knew she was ready to make changes in her life.
 At that point, she was not only a caregiver, but was in the process of selling her home, purchasing a new one, and completing her Masters in Medical Management at the URMC Simon School of Business (2010).